Nephlim Modulation Systems

 Nephlim Modulation Systems (abbreviated NMS) is an American hip hop duo, consisting of Bigg Jus and Orko Eloheim.

-In 2003, the group released the first album, Woe to Thee O Land When Thy King Is a Child, on Big Dada.
+In 2003, the group released the first album, Woe to Thee O Land Whose King Is a Child, on Big Dada.
 AllMusic gave the album 4 out of 5 stars.
 Imperial Letters of Protection was released on Big Dada in 2005.

-In 2023, Bigg Jus and Orko Eloheim are set to release the 3rd installment of the NMS projects entitled Liberation is the only thing left.
-The tentative release date will be August 2023.
+As of 2023, a third album is in the works, titled Liberation Is the Only Thing Left.